SsekandiRaymond/mongoose-lean-extension/README.md

 # [MONGOOSE LEAN EXTENSION](https://github.com/SsekandiRaymond/mongoose-lean-extension)

-A powerful Mongoose plugin that **extends the functionality of `.lean()`** queries to eliminate common post-processing steps — like stringifying ObjectIds and removing internal Mongoose metadata like `__v`.
+A powerful Mongoose plugin that **extends the functionality of `.lean()`** queries to eliminate common post-processing steps — like stringifying ObjectIds, renaming `_id` key to something else, and removing internal Mongoose metadata like `__v`.

 ---

+> `mongoose-lean-extension@1.0.0` is here.
+Welcome this major version update.
+0 -> 1

+### Breaking Changes:

+> Read through this README for complete overview
+> Visit my GitHub repo for the source code
+> Typescript support
+> My contact are everywhere in this source code

+---

-## 🚀 Overview
+## Overview

 Mongoose’s `.lean()` is a great performance optimization, returning plain JavaScript objects instead of full Mongoose documents.
 But it comes with annoyances:

--   ObjectId fields are still BSON types (`ObjectId`) that require manual conversion.
+-   ObjectId keys are still BSON types (`ObjectId`) that require manual conversion.
 -   The `__v` version key is often unnecessarily present in results.
 -   Deeply nested ObjectIds in subdocuments aren't stringified without additional effort.